-Each new idea is looked at as a beginning to a visual story in which the figure(s) are the primary subjects.
+Each new idea is looked at as a beginning to a visual story in which the figure(s) or animal(s) are the primary subjects.
 The positioning and size of each subject is the key; they set my stories in motion, always creating a feeling of joy within me as I shape and place them.
 The bodies are stylistically exaggerated in order to create wonder as well as expand the negative spaces that surround them.
 The symbols and objects that accumulate in these negative spaces help link each relationship, and add to the overall narrative.
 The environments that surround the main subjects frame each story, and help pull the composition together.

 I paint on carefully selected pieces of wood that contain spontaneous areas of texture.
 With the additional use of wood carving tools I’ve been able to enhance the texture by removing pieces while still maintaining the natural patterns.
-I feel that working on found wood compliments my deep interest in people, nature and the environment by linking each element with the steady flow of surface relief.
+I feel that working on found wood compliments my deep interest in people, wildlife and the environment by linking each element with the steady flow of surface relief.
 Through constant experimentation with colour and layering using graphite, modeling paste, acrylic and oil, I have discovered that each is equally important and has a purpose within my process.